 Los Angeles is one of several cities on the West Coast we can thank for (re)popularizing the tiki bar over the past decade or so.
 Nestled into a tiny plot of land next to the Church of Scientology’s production studio, Tiki Ti is perhaps LA’s most iconic tiki spot.
 Family-run, this place serves up fruity, boozy classics from Wednesday–Saturday.

 Order a “Uga Booga” and watch what happens.

 LA’s west side is very flat (whereas the east side is super hilly)—so finding a great view here can be a challenge.
-The Baldwin Hills Scenic Overlook offers a solution.
+Locals say that the Baldwin Hills Scenic Overlook offers a solution.
 If you’re willing to walk 282 stairs up a hill, you’ll be treated to a view of everything from the ocean to downtown LA, and all the way to the San Gabriel Mountains (on a clear day, that is).

 Translation: it’s the place for a beach party, LA style!
-The beach is home to 70 fire pits; they’re first come, first serve, so get there early and bring lots of wood / s’mores ingredients.
+The beach is home to 70 fire pits; they’re first-come, first-serve—locals suggest getting there early and bringing lots of wood / s’mores ingredients.

-The San Gabriel Valley, just east of the city itself, is famous for its absolutely delicious Chinese food.
-If you only have time for one restaurant, though, make it Chengdu Taste in Alhambra, and dig into the huge menu of Sichuan classics—all packed with the mouth-numbing peppercorns the cuisine is famous for.
+Locals say that if you only have time for one restaurant, though, make it Chengdu Taste in Alhambra, and dig into the huge menu of Sichuan classics—all packed with the mouth-numbing peppercorns the cuisine is famous for.

 Sushi Row is a stretch of Ventura Blvd in the San Fernando Valley famous for its high concentration of delicious sushi restaurants.